View Drena Cocchia's Obituary on RecordOnline.com and share memories

 Drena retired as a cook for the Newburgh Enlarged City School District, and was a life member of St. George's Episcopal Church in Newburgh, where she served on the Vestry.

-Visitation will be held from 5-8 p.m. on Tuesday, October 1 at Brooks Funeral Home, 481 Gidney Ave., Newburgh.
+Visitation will be held from 5 to 8 p.m. on Tuesday, October 1 at Brooks Funeral Home, 481 Gidney Ave., Newburgh.
 A service will be held at 10 a.m. on Wednesday at St. George's Episcopal Church, 105 Grand St., Newburgh.
 Burial will follow in Calvary Cemetery, New Windsor.

 To send a personal condolence please visit www.Brooksfh.com or call 845-561-8300.